josemotta/IoT.Hass.Farm/_pump/README.md

 ![](https://i.imgur.com/WKt3h9D.png)

-The MQTT streaming generated at each tank node publishes all sensor data that should be monitored.
-This system may be easily scaled for many tanks and is smart enough to handle simple decisions.
+The MQTT streaming generated at pump node publishes all sensor data that should be monitored.
+This system may be easily scaled and is smart enough to handle simple decisions.